Oman · Close Protection & Executive Security

 Terrorism

 The FCDO rates the terrorism threat to Oman as low.
-Oman's careful foreign policy neutrality and strong internal security services have kept the domestic threat significantly lower than neighbouring GCC states.
-Vigilance at places of worship and public gatherings is appropriate.
+Oman's neutral foreign policy and effective internal security services have kept the domestic terrorism threat significantly lower than most neighbouring GCC states.
+Standard vigilance at places of worship, major public gatherings, and transport hubs is appropriate.

 Vetted operators with direct experience in Muscat